 17.19.140 CHIP AND SEAL IMPACT FEE.
 The city has determined that the life of a new asphalt street can be extended through the use of a "chip and seal" coat within the first two (2) to five (5) years after the construction of the new street.
-In order to extend the life of asphalt streets in new developments and reduce initial maintenance costs to the City of Fruita, a chip and seal development-impact fee will be assessed at the time of Final Plat or Planning Clearance approval, whichever shall fist occur, for each new development that provides additional constructed public streets.
+In order to extend the life of asphalt streets in new developments and reduce initial maintenance costs to the City of Fruita, a chip and seal impact fee will be assessed for each new development that provides additional constructed public streets.
 The chip and seal impact fee changes annually, and is calculated based on the current square yard bid cost of chip and seal work, as contracted by the city, multiplied by the total number of square yards of new asphalt for dedicated, city maintained streets interior to a development as shown in the approved schedule of improvements contained in the applicable subdivision improvements agreement or development improvements agreement.
-The chip and seal impact fee imposed by this Section shall be paid prior to the recording of a subdivision Final Plat, a PUD Final Plan, or upon issuance of a Planning Clearance, whichever event shall first occur, except for Minor Subdivisions for only residential land uses which can defer the chip and seal impact fee to the time of building permit for each individual lot.
-Minor Subdivisions that defer impact fees to the time of Planning Clearance are required to pay the fee in effect at the time of Planning Clearance approval.